rndusr/torf-cli/doc/manpage.md

 # CONFIGURATION FILE

-Configuration files list command line options with all leading "-" characters removed.
+A configuration file lists command line options with all leading "-" characters removed.
 If an option takes a parameter, "=" is used as a separator.
 Spaces before and after the "=" are ignored.
 The parameter may be quoted with single or double quotes to preserve leading and/or trailing spaces.
 Lines that start